dev-chriss/lumen54-jwt/README.md

 # lumen54-api-demo

-This is a demo for lumen5.4. if you are using lumen to write REST api it will help you.
+This is a demo for lumen 5.4 REST api.

 This demo use `dingo/api`  `tymon/jwt-auth` and write some easy APIs and PHPUNIT

+For frontend example, im using Vuejs 2.2

 ## FEATURE